axibase/atsd/api/data/series/examples/query-period-misalignment.md

 ## Description

-If the time range between `startDate` and `endDate` cannot be filled with a whole number of periods, some of the periods will contain a subset of data and some of the periods will be excluded from the result set because their start time will be before the `startDate`.
+If the time range between `startDate` and `endDate` cannot be filled with a whole number of periods, some of the periods contain a subset of data and some of the periods are excluded from the result set because their start time is before the `startDate`.

 The below query produced no data because: